-Accepting an offer of admission to CUSOM MSBS will require the incoming student to adhere to any mandates imposed by the University at a later date; acceptance of the offer of admission is indirect affirmation the incoming student both understands this point and accepts this as a condition of acceptance.
+Accepting an offer of admission to CUSOM MSBS will require the incoming student to adhere to any mandates imposed by the University at a later date; acceptance of the offer of admission is an indirect affirmation the incoming student both understands this point and accepts this as a condition of acceptance.

-Completion and verification of all vaccination requirements is required by August 1.
-Accepted students who have not completed all CUSOM vaccination requirements by August 1 prior to matriculation will have their offer of admission rescinded, will forfeit their seat in the class, and any deposit will not be refunded.
+Verification that all vaccination requirements are fully met or in progress is required by September 1.
+Accepted students who have not verified vaccination requirements are fully met or in progress by September 1 prior to matriculation may have their offer of admission rescinded.
+Students who have their offer of admission rescinded will forfeit their seat in the class and their deposit will not be refunded.

-All deposited CUSOM MSBS students are required to submit the following to the MSBS Office by way of the CastleBranch website at:
+All deposited CUSOM MSBS students are required to submit the following to the Office of the MSBS Program by way of the CastleBranch website.